Get the best deal on your electricity bill

 1. Check your bill and ask for a better deal

-Your electricity retailer must put a message on your bill at least once every 3 months to tell you whether it has a different plan that might save you money and how to contact them to find out more.
+Your energy retailer must put a message on your bill at least once every 3 months to tell you whether it has a different plan that might save you money and how to contact them to find out more.
 The message must be on the front page of your bill next to the amount due and it must be easy to find.
 Here is an example of what the message might look like.
 Retailers can choose to present the message differently but it should still be easy to find and next to the amount due.

 Example of the message you will see: